 Installed at Fondation Phi pour l’art contemporain

 The companies that produced these guidelines are unknown because they want to remain anonymous.
 Most of the time the moderators don’t even know who their employer is.
-One of them told the Mattes: “I’m pretty sure I work for Google.”
+One of them told us: “I’m pretty sure I work for Google.”

 In this anatomy of images, CLEAN or OK TO SHOW refers to images that are considered proper and therefore can circulate on social media, like “Shirtless but wearing pants or shirts (and not more than the top band of their underwear is visible).”